binqing/code_path_homework/README.md

 - [ ] Summary: For our WordPress version, different error messages are displayed when a non-existent username is used to log in or when an invalid password is entered for an existing user.
 Thus, we can determine whether or not a user account exists or not.
 It also does not limit log-in attemps.
-We can use wpscan to enumerate all users in the database, including those who have never posted or contributed to a post.
+We can use WPScan to enumerate all users in the database, including those who have never posted or contributed to a post.
   - Vulnerability types: User Enumeration
   - Tested in version: 4.2
   - Fixed in version: Unpatched